wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 1. Download the Chest X-ray Images (Pneumonia) dataset from Kaggle (or any other available repositories).
 The dataset contains 3 main folders ('train', 'test', and 'val'), with 2 subfolders ('normal' and 'pneumonia') in each folder.
 2. Download the '.py' file of interest (or all of them) from the 'experiments' section of this repository.
 Ensure the '.py' file(s) are downloaded into the same folder as the 'train', 'test', and 'val' folders.
-3. Open cmd, change directory to were dataset folder is located.
+3. Open cmd, change directory to where dataset folder is located.
 4. Run the '.py' file of interest by typing 'python <insert '.py' filename here>'

 ## Results